 - Ballistics Expert: When this fighter makes an Aim (Basic) action they gain an additional +1 modifier to their hit roll. - Connected: This fighter can make a Trade action during the post-battle sequence, in addition to any other actions they make (meaning they could even make two Trade actions).
 They cannot do this if they are unable to make actions during the post-battle sequence.
 The fighter also gets access to either the Trading Post or Black Market's special reserve inventory (see page 10).
 When this skill is selected, the player must choose which shop they have connections with, and this skill only works for that shop.
 Mark this down on their fighter card.
 However, this skill can be taken more than once, as a ganger can become Connected with both the Black Market and Trading Post.
-If the fighter has multiple instances of the Connected skill on their fighter card, they may also take a further Trade post-battle action. - Savvy Trader: When this fighter visits the Trading Post or Black Market as a post-battle action, the cost of one item may be reduced by 20 credits on this visit (to a minimum of 10 credits).
+If the fighter has multiple instances of the Connected skill on their fighter card, they may also take a further Trade post-battle action.
+Finally, this fighter never has to test to see if they can visit whatever store they've connected with, regardless of Outlaw status. - Savvy Trader: When this fighter visits the Trading Post or Black Market as a post-battle action, the cost of one item may be reduced by 20 credits on this visit (to a minimum of 10 credits).
 Note that this means one item, not one type of item.
 A single power sword may be purchased for 30 credits, but a second power sword would still cost 50 credits.